 Does solar pool heating work in winter?

 Yes, solar disks for pools can heat the swimming pool water in the winter, provided you live in an area with warmer weather and constant exposure to sunlight.

 For example, Florida winters can produce 76-78℉ swimming pool water.
 So with solar rings, you can have an 81-93℉ pool, which most people would find sufficient.

 Unfortunately, you cannot expect solar rings to raise your swimming pool’s water temperature in the winter if you live in bitterly cold areas.
 The temperature elevation (5-15 degrees Fahrenheit) is negligible in freezing or near-freezing conditions.

 How do you clean a solar pool ring?

-Manufacturers have specific recommendations on how to clean their solar circles for pool.
-Hence, it would be best to read the cleaning and maintenance suggestions to ensure product integrity and longevity.
+Manufacturers have specific recommendations on how to clean their solar circles for pools.
+Hence, it would be most suitable to read the cleaning and maintenance suggestions to ensure product integrity and longevity.

 For example, Solar Sun recommends monthly cleaning its products with a white vinegar solution (water, white vinegar, and pine cleaner).
 You can remove loose dirt and debris by washing the solar rings with clean water before applying the cleaning solution.
 Rinse the solar discs thoroughly before placing them back in the swimming pool.